florentc/xob/README.md

 ## Installation

-xob depends on libx11 and libconfig.
+xob depends on libx11, libxrender (for optional transparency support) and libconfig.

     make
     make install

-Optionally you can build with transparency support (with libxrender as an extra dependency)

-    make enable_alpha=yes
-    make enable_alpha=yes install
+To build xob without transparency support and rely only on libx11 and libconfig: `make enable_alpha=no`.

 Packages are available in the following repositories: